BlakeRain/blakerain.com/content/blog/album-of-the-year-2025/index.md

 {{< /bandcamp >}}

-I never imagined myself being a fan of [deathcore], but ever since the release of [Unyielding Night] by [Assemble the Chariots] I started to find other deathcore albums I enjoyed.
-I've heard it argued that Assemble The Chariots are actually symphonic death metal, so I'm probably completely confused.
+I never imagined myself being a fan of [deathcore], but ever since the release of [Unyielding Night] by [Assemble the Chariots] in 2024 I started to find other deathcore albums I enjoyed.
+I've heard it argued that _Assemble The Chariots_ are actually symphonic death metal, so I'm probably completely confused.

-Last year, [Death Above Life] from [Orbit Culture] came out in October.
-This album really stood out to me over the other deathcore contender: Lorna Shore's [I Feel the Everblack Festering Within Me] (more on this album in the _Runners Up_ section below).
+In 2025 [Orbit Culture] released [Death Above Life].
+This album really stood out to me over the other deathcore contender: _Lorna Shore_'s [I Feel the Everblack Festering Within Me] (more on this album in the [Runners Up](#runners-up) section below).
 I think the tracks [Nerve] and [Bloodhound] are probably my favourite tracks on the album.

 [deathcore]: https://en.wikipedia.org/wiki/Deathcore